Tom Hardy returns to the big screen after two years with new biker movie

 Lawmen: Bass Reeves

-This Western about Bass Reeves (David Oyelowo, Silo), one of the first Black deputy US marshals west of the Mississippi River in American history, comes to Ireland on Paramount+ on 5 November.
+This Western about Bass Reeves (David Oyelowo, Silo), one of the first Black deputy US marshals west of the Mississippi River, comes to Ireland on Paramount+ on 5 November.

 Lupin: Part 3